Camille Jedrzejewski

 Camille Jedrzejewski (born 25 April 2002) is a French sport shooter.
-She specialises in the 10 m air pistol and 25 m pistol events.
+She specialises in the 10m air pistol and 25m pistol events.

-Honor
+Sporting Career

 Jedrzejewski won two medals at the 2021 ISSF Junior World Championships, before qualifying for the ISSF World Cup Finals in 2022, winning a gold and silver medal.

 At the 2023 European Games, she won an individual silver medal in the air pistol, as well as a silver medal in the women's air pistol team event.

+At the 2024 European Championships she became European Champion in 25m pistol.
+She also won 25m pistol team silver alongside Mathilde Lamolle and Héloïse Fourré.

+At the 2024 Olympic Games in Paris she won silver in the Women's 25m pistol.

 Personal life

 Born in France, Jedrzejewski is of Polish descent.
+She is an officer in the Police Nationale.